hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 10: command that brings to the previous directory
+task 11: Command that lists content of 3 directories at the same time